mrpunkdasilva/learn-typescript/README.md

 ### Advanced Generic Types

 Explores complex generic type scenarios, including type mapping, conditional types, and constraining generic parameters.
+[Learn more about Advanced Generic Types](Writerside/topics/Advanced-Generic-Types.md)

 ### Arrays

 Covers various ways to work with arrays in TypeScript, including type inference, tuple types, and enums.
+[Learn more about Arrays](Writerside/topics/Arrays.md)

 ### Classes and Interfaces

 Deep dive into object-oriented programming with TypeScript, focusing on classes, interfaces, inheritance, and abstract classes.
+[Learn more about Classes](Writerside/topics/Classes.md) and [Interfaces](Writerside/topics/Interfaces.md)

 ### Functions

 Examples demonstrating function types, overloaded functions, optional parameters, and more.
+[Learn more about Functions](Writerside/topics/Functions-and-Returning-Types.md)

 ### Generic Types

 Introduces the concept of generic types to create reusable components that work with a variety of data types.
+[Learn more about Generic Types](Writerside/topics/Using-Generic-Types.md)

 ### Objects

 Working with object types, property modifiers, and advanced object patterns.
+[Learn more about Objects](Writerside/topics/Objects.md)

 ### Essential TypeScript

 A structured course-like content covering fundamental to intermediate TypeScript concepts.
+[Learn more about Essential TypeScript](Writerside/topics/Static-Types.md)

 ## Contributing